Federal Policy Priorities

 Supplemental Nutrition Assistance Program (SNAP)

 The nation’s largest federally-funded nutrition assistance entitlement program must be protected, strengthened and streamlined to maximize its impact on hunger.
 New efficiencies and the provision of adequate resources will enable the program to meet the needs of struggling individuals and families and preserve SNAP’s ability to respond in times of economic downturn or disaster.
-Through legislation and USDA administrative changes, action can and should be taken to:
+We will work to protect SNAP by monitoring and responding to SNAP-related federal rule-making.
+Legislative and USDA administrative action can and should be taken to:

 1. Maintain the core principles and integrity of SNAP: